AAFC-Bioinfo-AAC/template-repository/README.md

 > ────────────────────────────────
 > 👉 [Required section] Provide acknowledgements to contributors and collaborators.
 > Where applicable, use of AI-Generated Content may be declared.
-> Use a [CREDITS.md](CREDITS.md) to provide a detailed list of individual contributions, keeping the README concise.
+> Use a [CREDITS.md](CREDITS.md) to provide a detailed list of individual contributions, keeping the README concise and bilingual.
 > ────────────────────────────────

 This project was developed by the **ABCC core team**.
 For a list of individual contributions, see [CREDITS.md](CREDITS.md) file.